Skip to content

 1. Access VM Configuration

-1. Navigate to the VM Dashboard - Go to Main Dashboard > Machines > Virtual Machines - Double-click your target VM from the list
+1. Navigate to the VM Dashboard - Go to Virtual Machines > List - Double-click your target VM from the list

 2. Power off the VM if it's currently running - Click Power Off from the left menu if the VM is running - Wait for the VM to completely shut down